 “Innovation without diversity is either one of two things, a failure or plagiarism.”
 Those are the first words you’ll see when you visit Kristina Ashley Williams’ website, so you already know she’s up to great things.

 Kristina wears many hats.
-She’s an artist, a futurist design strategist, a critical race educator, a social justice champion and, as of recently, a tech founder.
-In July 2020, Kristina launched Unpacking, a data-driven platform which delivers diversity training through gamification.
+She’s an artist, a futurist design strategist, a critical race educator, a social justice champion, and a tech founder.
+In July of 2020, Kristina launched Unpacking, a data-driven platform which delivers diversity training through gamification.
 Brilliant, right?
 Several studies have shown that, unfortunately, traditional diversity training does very little to actually change people’s behavior.
 This leaves a huge and dangerous gap—one which Kristina hopes to close with her new, innovative, and highly immersive approach.
 Gamification is known to increase user engagement, and that’s exactly what Unpacking promises to do.
 Users don’t just learn about diversity and unconscious bias; they’re immersed in it.
 Unpacking creates an experiential learning environment, engaging the user in collaborative, interactive game play.

 Although the startup is very much in its infancy, Unpacking has already graduated over 200 alumni—and been endorsed by Beyoncé.
 That’s a pretty impressive start!
-And, with the new platform set to launch in summer this year, we’ve no doubt that this is just the beginning.
+And, with the new platform having launched last year, we’ve no doubt that this is just the beginning.
 Stay tuned!

 All the women on this list have come from different walks of life—and they’ve all faced obstacles along the way.
 If there’s anything we can learn from them, it’s that everybody has the potential to make a change in the world.
 Do you, too, want to forge a career in tech and shape the world we live in?
-Read this post to figure out which tech career path is right for you, or try out a free short course in UX, UI design, web development, or data analytics.
+Read this post to figure out which tech career path is right for you, or try out a free short course in UX, UI design, web development, or data analytics, and check out this recording of a live panel discussion with even more inspirational women in tech.